jordyneajensen/jordyneajensen/README.md

           </a>
         </div>
     </div>
     <p>&ensp; I'm a Full-Stack Software Developer specializing in React, Typescript, Javascript, Rails, and Azure.
-My currently interests include Python and Flask.
+My current interests include Python and Flask.
 I had a 3 month internship in the industry, and I have built applications for the biomedical industry.
 You can see evidence of my work on my Travel-App and Pig Latin Translator which are available from my Github: https://github.com/jordyneajensen.
 My background is in nursing where I completed the RN new grad program for medical-surgical floor and have over 1 year of experience.</p>
   </div>
 </div>